Jurickson Profar Player Props: Rockies vs. Reds

-Jurickson Profar -- with an on-base percentage of .261 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the Colorado Rockies against the Cincinnati Reds, with Ben Lively on the mound, on June 20 at 7:10 PM ET.
+The Colorado Rockies, including Jurickson Profar (.171 batting average in his past 10 games), battle starting pitcher Andrew Abbott and the Cincinnati Reds at Great American Ball Park, Wednesday at 12:35 PM ET.

-He had a one-hit showing in his previous game (1-for-5) against the Reds.
+He had a one-hit showing in his most recent game (1-for-5) against the Reds.

 Jurickson Profar Game Info & Props vs. the Reds